kubernetes/website/content/en/docs/setup/independent/install-kubeadm.md

 Any port numbers marked with * are overridable, so you will need to ensure any custom ports you provide are also open.

-Although etcd ports are included in master nodes, you can also host your own etcd cluster externally or on custom ports.
+Although etcd ports are included in control-plane nodes, you can also host your own etcd cluster externally or on custom ports.

 The pod network plugin you use (see below) may also require certain ports to be